Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Introduction

 Our investigation begins with a thought experiment.
 Imagine a deep neural network with capacity 1000 times greater than today's most powerful architectures: for example, a language model trained on all digitally available texts or a generative model for all images ever uploaded to the Internet.
 How can we train such a model?

 Viewed from a historical perspective, the 1000-fold increase in capacity is not unrealistic.
 Over the past decade, the deep learning community has made remarkable progress by training large models on abundant data, and the scale of those models keeps growing.

-Since the emergence of ImageNet dataset \cite{imagenet_cvpr09} with 1.3 million labeled images, the typical size of convolutional neural networks has increased from a few megabytes to hundreds of megabytes \cite{alexnet, resnet, huang2019gpipe}.
-Recent studies report that even larger models are superior for datasets with hundreds of millions of images \cite{kolesnikovlarge, jft300data}.
+Since the advent of the ImageNet challenge \cite{imagenet_cvpr09} with 1.3M labeled images, the typical size of convolutional neural networks increased from a few megabytes to hundreds of megabytes \cite{alexnet, resnet, huang2019gpipe}.
+Recent studies report even larger models for datasets with hundreds of millions of images \cite{kolesnikovlarge, jft300data}.

-Another trend from natural language processing is to train Transformer-like architectures for the masked language modeling task \cite{bert, roberta, kaplan2020scaling}.
-The data for this task is nearly unlimited, allowing researchers to train models with tens of gigabytes of parameters \cite{tnlg, shoeybi2019megatron, zellers2019defending}.
-While we may not necessarily need the 1000-fold increase at the moment, planning for it will prepare us for the next big leap in model capacity.
+Another trend from natural language processing is to train large Transformer-like language models~\cite{bert, roberta, kaplan2020scaling}.
+The data for this task is nearly unlimited, allowing researchers to train models with tens or even hundreds of gigabytes of parameters~\cite{brown2020language,shoeybi2019megatron,zellers2019defending,tnlg}.
+While we may not need the 1000-fold increase at the moment, planning for it will prepare us for the next big leap in model capacity.

-To be specific, let us focus on training large Transformer networks for the masked language modeling task.
-At the time of writing, the largest conventional model for that task is T-NLG with 17 billion parameters.
-Scaling it up 1000 times gives us 17 trillion; depending on whether you use single or half-precision, this requires 30--60 terabytes of memory just to store the model.
+To be specific, let us focus on training large Transformer networks for the language modeling task.
+At the time of writing, the largest conventional model for that task is GPT-3 with 175 billion parameters.
+Scaling it up 1000 times gives us 175 trillion; depending on whether you use single or half-precision, this requires 300--600 terabytes of memory just to store the model.
 No modern mass-produced hardware accelerator is up to such task.
-Even high-end servers with 16x V100 accelerators can store only 2\% of that model in combined GPU memory, let alone train it.
+Even high-end servers with 16x V100 accelerators can store only 0.15\% of that model in combined GPU memory, let alone train it.

+The dominant way of growing neural network size has so far been to scale up: deploy more powerful computational accelerators in specialized tightly interconnected clusters.
+However, this approach will only work up to a point.
+Models such as T-NLG~\cite{tnlg} and Megatron-LM~\cite{shoeybi2019megatron} were already trained on DGX-SuperPOD --- a supercomputer with hundreds of Tesla V100 GPUs spread over tens of servers.
+As for GPT-3~\cite{brown2020language}, a single \textit{training run} was estimated to cost 4.6 -- 12 million dollars~\cite{gpt3costlambda,gpt3cost}.